ntnn19/AlphaFold3_workflow/README.md

 Each fixture directory contains a `config.yaml`, the relevant TSV sample sheets, and any JSON input files required by that entry point.

-### CI

-The same 18 cases run automatically on every push and pull request via `.github/workflows/main.yml`.
-The matrix uses `fail-fast: false` so all cases are reported even if one fails.

 ---